marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* FEATURE: Possibility to download an order's configuration from the admin or My account
-* FEATURE: Possibility to open an order's configuration from the admin
+* FEATURE: Possibility to open an order's configuration from the admin or My account
 * TWEAK: Force HTTPS for configuration file when the site URL is misconfigured
 * TWEAK: Woocommerce Add To Quote plugin - close configurator if the setting is enabled
 * FIX: Prevent saving the configuration image over and over again when it's made of only one existing image